Cathay Pacific: StudioCX (2012)

 The first type is the StudioCX system that was launched in 2012.
 Now, it can only be found in unrefurbished A330s.
-The old system features movies, tv, music, inflight map and some games.
+The old system features movies, TV, music, inflight map and some games.
 The system is identical to Cathay Dragon's Entertainment (StudioKA).

 StudioCX (2016)

-In 2016, following the new A350-900, Cathay Pacific launched the new entertaining system.
-Even though on the website, it still says it's StudioCX, but on the system, they seem to give up on the old name "StudioCX".
+In 2016, following the new A350-900, Cathay Pacific launched the new entertainment system.
 The new system features a brand new, modern and lighter design.
-There are lots of new content from the old system, following a new moving map (rather than the stuck map from the StudioCX system), live tv, reading materials, magazines, news, shopping, Sports24 (only on A350) and more movies.
+There are lots of new content from the old system, following a new moving map (rather than the stuck map from the StudioCX system), live TV, reading materials, magazines, news, shopping, Sports24 (only on A350) and more movies.
 Resolution is 4K on A321s.
+In 2017, the introduction for StudioCX was updated.

 StudioCX, Cathay Pacific's in-flight entertainment system, equipped with personal televisions in every seat, offers movies, Asian and Western TV programs, music and games.
-The airline also provides a range of different newspapers and magazines from around the world, including the airline's in-flight magazine Discovery.
+The airline also provides a range of different newspapers and magazines from around the world, including the airline's in-flight magazine Discovery (now Cathay).
 Passengers with visual impairment can request for Hong Kong's South China Morning Post in Braille to be available on board.

 StudioCX provides Audio/Video on Demand (AVOD) for every passenger and offers up to 100 movies, 350 TV programs, about 1000 CD albums in 25 different genres, 25 radio channels and more than 70 interactive games.

+Award and recognition

+On 24 June 2024, Cathay Pacific was voted 2024 World's Best Economy Class by Skytrax.

 Accidents and incidents

-Cathay Pacific had ten incidents and accidents over its history, although none have resulted in a hull loss or loss of life since 1972.
+Cathay Pacific has had some incidents and accidents over its history, although none have resulted in a hull loss or loss of life since 1972.
 Cathay Pacific is generally regarded to have a good safety reputation and has been rated as one of the world's safest airlines.